nafi007/slimeda/README.md

 - **(function_name2)** : This function accepts a dataframe and builds an heat map for all numeric columns which is returned as an image.
 The user has the option to save the image to path.

-- **(function_name3)** : This function accepts a dataframe and returns a table of unique value counts for all numeric columns and unique values for all categorical columns.
+- **(function_name3)** : This function accepts a dataframe and returns a table of unique value counts for all categorical columns.

 - **(function_name4)** : This function accepts a dataframe and returns a table of counts of missing values in all columns.